methylene/sym/README.md

     Permutation unsort = Permutation.sort(x).invert();

-This solves the problem, as shown by the following test:
+This is equivalent to the exhaustive search, as shown by the following test:

     for (int k = 0; k < y.length; k += 1) {
       assertEquals(indexOf(x, y[k]), unsort.apply(k));
     }